com-lihaoyi/scalatags/Readme.md

 </html>
 ```

-A full list of the shortcut methods (for both attributes and styles) provided by ScalaTags can be found in [HtmlAttributes.scala](shared/main/scala/scalatags/HtmlAttributes.scala) and [Styles.scala](shared/main/scala/scalatags/Styles.scala).
+A list of the attributes and styles provided by ScalaTags can be found in [Attrs](http://lihaoyi.github.io/scalatags/#scalatags.Attrs) and [Styles](http://lihaoyi.github.io/scalatags/#scalatags.Styles).
 This of course won't include any which you define yourself.

 Non-String Attributes and Styles